 Such dissimilar statements as "He can go" and "Get a coat" are ambiguous to the lip reader.
 When lipreading is combined with simultaneously displayed cued speech signals, however, deaf persons can readily distinguish the difference. - A control mechanism for pilots has been modified to evaluate the manual dexterity of patients suffering from Parkinson's disease and other crippling illnesses. - A stretchable helmet with attached electrodes that recorded electroencephalogram readings of Skylab astronauts was adapted to provide greatly simplified methods for obtaining EEG information that determines dysfunctions in the human nervous system, especially among disturbed children.
-NASA's Space Shuttle will open a new era of space research in the 1980s.
-Through its ability to place a variety of experimental objects in orbit, retrieve them at a later time, and return them to earth for analysis, redesign, and reuse, the Shuttle will greatly expand the scope of economically acceptable space activity.
-Space research applications have been demonstrated in communications, meteorology, medicine, and other fields.
-However, the extent to Space shuttle which benefits are spread to a broader range of human concerns will largely depend on how users and potential users take advantage of the new opportunities that will be made available by the Shuttle.
-RTI is probing the nation's scientific community to ascertain the degree of interest in these opportunities, and to define concepts for using the Shuttle to bring value to man on earth.
-Working primarily with academic institutions, investigators are finding a high level of interest among potential users, and are identifying a number of specific concepts for possible experiments from which Space Shuttle payloads will be assembled.
+RTI heads a consortium of aerospace companies and academic institutions to help the Air Force achieve production and pst efficiency improvements in materials handling for aircraft production.
+The research will develop computer evaluations of various manufacturing scenarios to establish a materials flow data base which can be used later to develop plant layouts and materials handling and storage systems.
+Initial emphasis is on sheet metal manufacturing, but results will also be applicable to other materials used in aerospace production.
+The RTI-headed analysis is part of the Productivity Air Force Systems Command's sixyear "integrated computer-aided manufacturing" program to use new developments in computer capability to advance and unify all aspects of aerospace design, procurement, and manufacture.
+In a U. S. Department of Commerce program for the shoe industry, RTI is assessing the value i potentially applicable technologies to footwear production.
+For each specific technology selected, separate tasks will include state-of-the-art and utilization analyses; timing, extent of use, and impact forecasts; and technology transfer strategy and information dissemination.
 RTI has assembled a comprehensive capability for assessing the environmental impact of actions that affect air, water, land, and other natural resources.
 To assist the U.S. Army Corps of Engineers in Environmental impact evaluating alternatives to a proposed water resource development project, RTI identified and analyzed the short and long term effects that the several alternatives would have on existing and projected economic, social and environmental conditions within a five-county area.
-The research included a household survey to measure attitudes of residents on a wide variety of existing social, economic and environmental factors that would be influenced by the proposed project, as well as a mail survey to elicit the opinions of
+The research included a household survey to measure attitudes of residents on a wide variety of existing social, economic and environmental factors that would be influenced by